hyperboria/peers/README.md

 ## JSON formatting

 * Your credentials must be [valid JSON](http://jsonlint.com/).
-* They should be small enough so as to be inserted into a `cjdroute.conf` **as is** without triggering the [connectTo-overflow bug](https://github.com/hyperboria/docs/blob/master/bugs/connectTo-overflow.md).
 * They must contain the necessary fields:
   + ip/port
   + password